ambitus/ambitus/things_to_know.md

 container images on either operating system, and deploy on the other.
 Such interoperability across environments gives developers and architects more flexibility to configure workloads most efficiently.

+## Open Source Software Characteristics
+Open source software has achieved a level of maturity comparable to the best proprietary commercial offerings.
+The open world today is much less about a specific project or technology stack, and more about the vast organization of technical talent across communities, companies, and individuals.
+This is where modern standards, policies, and best practices are born.

+### Everything is Integrated and Continuous

+### Security is important